 - (B) Multi-Family Zoning Districts.
-In multi-family zoning districts, an applicant shall be allowed to construct at least one (1) ADU per lot zoned for multi-family development.
-In addition, an applicant may be allowed to construct a number of ADUs that is equivalent to up to twenty-five percent (25%) of the existing units on the multi-family lot if City Staff determines that all building code standards can be met and the applicant acquires a city-approved building permit.
-Notwithstanding the foregoing, no more than two (2) detached ADUs may be constructed on a parcel with an existing multi-family development. - (5) Setbacks/Height Limitation.
+In multi-family zoning districts, an applicant shall be allowed to construct at least one (1) ADU per existing multi-family structure.
+In addition, an applicant may be allowed to construct a number of ADUs that is equivalent to up to twenty-five percent (25%) of the existing units of the existing multi-family structure if City Staff determines that all building code standards can be met and the applicant acquires a city-approved building permit.
+Notwithstanding the foregoing, no more than two (2) detached ADUs may be constructed on a parcel with an existing multi-family structure. - (5) Setbacks/Height Limitation.
 Attached or detached ADUs shall have four (4) foot side and rear yard setback.
-No portion of an attached or detached ADU shall project into the required front yard setback of the underlying zoning district. - (A) If the attached or detached ADU encroaches into the setback of the underlying zoning district, the ADU shall be limited to one-story (1-story) and sixteen (16) feet in height. - (B) If the ADU is attached to an existing or proposed primary structure or garage and meets all applicable setbacks of the underlying zoning district, then the ADU may be developed consistent with the maximum height of the underlying zoning district, pursuant to all of the provisions of this Section, and the provisions of Section 9.05.110. - (6) Building Separation.
-An attached or detached ADU shall be subject to the building separation requirements of the underlying zoning district. - (7) Legally existing detached accessory structures which do not meet the minimum setbacks requirements of Subsection (6), may be converted to an ADU, subject to the approval of a building permit and other applicable provisions of this Section. - (8) Unit Size.
-An attached ADU shall not exceed fifty (50) percent of the habitable area of the existing primary residence, and attached/detached ADUs shall not exceed 850 square feet for one bedroom or less, or 1,000 square feet for two (2) bedrooms or more. - (9) Architectural compatibility.
-Any attached or detached ADU must maintain the general character of a single-family neighborhood as determined by the Community Development Director.
+No portion of an attached or detached ADU shall project into the required front yard setback of the underlying zoning district unless allowed by California Government Code Sections 65852.2(c)(2)(C) or 65852.2(e)(1)(B)(D). - (A) All detached ADUs shall be allowed to be a minimum of sixteen (16) feet in height.
+Notwithstanding the foregoing, if the detached ADU is constructed above an existing or proposed detached garage, then it must be constructed in a manner that is consistent with the height limitation and setback requirements of the underlying zoning district. - (B) If an ADU is attached to an existing or proposed primary dwelling or garage and meets all applicable setbacks of the underlying zoning district, then the ADU may be developed consistent with the maximum height limitation set forth in the underlying zoning district, pursuant to all of the provisions of this Section, and the provisions of Section 9.05.110.
+Any attached ADU shall be permitted to be a minimum of 16 feet in height. - (C) ADUs shall only be permitted to be constructed above an attached or detached garage if the underlying zoning district allows for such construction and the existing or proposed primary dwelling is two stories.